CodeLizards/Find-Your-Place/README.md

 # Oh, the places you'll go!

-A simple app to search the google places library and display results!
+A simple app to search the google places library and display results with markers and infowindows!
 ## Usage
 ### Run Locally